Smoothed Online Optimization with Unreliable Predictions: Introduction

+\textbf{Main contributions.} We make five main contributions in this paper. \emph{First}, we identify a fundamental trade-off between consistency and robustness for any deterministic algorithm.
+If an algorithm is $(1 + \delta)$-consistent, then this implies a lower bound on its robustness guarantee.
+In fact, we identify a region of $(\alpha, \delta)$, called the \emph{infeasible region} for which no algorithm can be simultaneously $(1 + \delta)$-consistent and $\zeta$-robust for any $\zeta < \infty$ (if the hitting costs are globally $\alpha$-polyhedral).
+For any $(\alpha, \delta)$ outside the infeasible region, we prove that there is an exponential trade-off between consistency and robustness.
+More formally, Theorem \ref{thm:lowerbound} proves that any algorithm that is $(1 + \delta)$-consistent must be at least

+This threshold-type behavior is unprecedented in the literature on learning-augmented algorithms and reveals the hardness of the problem instance brought about by the non-convexity of hitting costs.

-We make four main contributions in this paper. \emph{First,} we introduce a new algorithm for online non-convex optimization in a general metric space with untrusted predictions, \emph{Adaptive Online Switching} (AOS), and provide formal bounds on its consistency and robustness.
+\emph{Second,} we introduce a new algorithm for online non-convex optimization in a normed vector space with untrusted predictions, \emph{Adaptive Online Switching} (AOS), and provide bounds on its consistency and robustness.
 Our analysis shows that AOS can be used in combination with a black-box AI tool to match the performance of the black-box AI while also ensuring provable worst-case guarantees.

 The AOS algorithm works as follows.
 At each time $t$, AOS either follows the predictions $\tilde{x}_t$ or adopts a robust strategy that does not adapt to the predictions, and adaptively switches between these two.
 The challenge in the design of AOS is that, on the one hand, switching must be infrequent in order to limit the switching cost, but, on the other hand, switching must be frequent enough to ensure that the algorithm does not get stuck following a suboptimal sequence of decisions from either the predictions or the robust strategy.